Carl Colpaert: Biography

 Carl-Jan Colpaert was born in Belgium.
 He attended the American Film Institute, and started his professional career as a film editor for Roger Corman.
 He founded the production and distribution company Cineville in 1990 with Christoph Henkel.
+Since October 2023 Cineville has also been operating as a streaming platform specializing in programming a curated selection of indie content.

 Colpaert made his directorial debut in 1991 with Delusion, which he co-wrote with Kurt Voss.
 Three years later he helmed The Crew in an directorial effort that Variety called "misguided".
 Drowning on Dry Land, a 1999 film that he wrote and directed, drew praise for Barbara Hershey and criticism for a screenplay that made the film "destined for half-inch".
 His 2004 film The Affair was similarly panned, with Variety calling it a "homevid-bound indie drama that recalls the most pretentious pseudo-artsy product of the 1960s and '70s".

 Two years later his film G.I.
 Jesus, about a Marine returning from the Iraq War, won the Grand Jury Prize at CineVegas.
 It was reviewed by Matt Zoller Seitz in The New York Times as "so impressive in so many ways that it demands to be taken seriously".